 GLOBAL MARKETS-Stocks fall as U.S.-China tensions threaten rebound

-LONDON, May 4 (Reuters) - European stock markets and oil prices fell on Monday as a spat between top U.S. officials and China over the origin of the coronavirus fuelled fears of a new trade war, derailing a rebound in global markets.
+NEW YORK/LONDON, May 4 (Reuters) - Global stock markets fell on Monday on concerns U.S.-Chinese bickering over the origin of the coronavirus outbreak will ignite a new trade war, speculation that strengthened the dollar and drove gold prices higher.

-European shares .STOXX were down 2.5% in mid-morning trading, with sectors sensitive to economic growth including oil and gas .SXEP, automakers .SXAP and banks falling between about 4% and 5.5%.

-Volatility gauges for European and American blue-chip stocks shot up to a two-week high while U.S. stock futures ESc1 were about 1% in the red.

-Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 2.5%, pulled down by Hong Kong where the Hang Seng .HSI returned from a two-session holiday with its biggest drop in six weeks.
+The rise in risk aversion came as business surveys showed Asian and European factory activity in April fell deeper into contraction, adding to a dismal outlook as government lockdowns to contain the pandemic froze global production and slashed demand.

-U.S. Secretary of State Mike Pompeo said on Sunday there was "a significant amount of evidence" that the novel coronavirus emerged from a laboratory in the central Chinese city of Wuhan.
+U.S. Secretary of State Mike Pompeo on Sunday said there was "a significant amount of evidence" that the coronavirus emerged from a Chinese laboratory, remarks that rattled investors though he did not dispute U.S. intelligence agencies' conclusion that it was not manmade.

-The U.S. dollar rose against most major currencies amid fears that last year's U.S.-China dispute would be reignited, this time over the origins of the pandemic that has stalled economies around the world.

 An editorial in China's Global Times said he was "bluffing" and called on the United States to present its evidence.